Leask/socratex/README.md

 You can also use the `log url` to monitor the system's activity.

-## Why not use `sudo npx ...` directly?

-Socrates works at default HTTP (80) and HTTPS (443) ports.
+*Why not use `sudo npx ...` directly?*: Socrates works at default HTTP (80) and HTTPS (443) ports.
 You need to be root to listen at these ports on some systems.
 Because of this issue: https://github.com/npm/cli/issues/3110, if you are in a folder NOT OWN by root, you CAN NOT use `sudo npm ...` or `sudo npx ...` directly to run socrates-x.

 ```